PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Methodology

 We extend our method to obtain the layer attention map $M^{l}\in \mathbb{R}^{hw\times s}$ in the latent feature of the transparent image layer using an analogous calculation approach, where $hw$ denotes the size of the latent feature and $s$ denotes the length of the tokens.
 We extract the specific attention-map of the token representing the foreground subject from the global map and layer map, denoted as $\mathbf{M}_i^{\mathrm{g}} \in \mathbb{R}^{hw}$ and $\mathbf{M}_i^{\mathrm{l}} \in \mathbb{R}^{hw}$.
-Then implement the layer cross attention map reweighting by
+Since there are differences between the global map $\mathbf{M}_i^{\mathrm{g}}$ and layer map $\mathbf{M}_i^{\mathrm{l}}$ during the original denoising process, we utilize the global map as a guide to reweight the layer map.
+We implement this layer cross attention map reweighting by

-where $\mathrm{Norm}(\cdot)$ denotes Min-Max normalization on the whole feature dimension and $\max(\cdot)$ is applied on the feature dimension as well.
+where $\mathrm{Norm}(\cdot)$ denotes Min-Max normalization on the whole feature dimension, $\odot$ denotes Hadamard Product, $\max(\cdot)$ is applied on the feature dimension as well for stability,.
 This process provides a more precise attention map that clearly delineates the position and shape of areas associated with the foreground layer prompt.
-The refined attention mask is then strategically integrated into the self-attention blocks of the latent diffusion model.
+The global attention map is then strategically processed and integrated into the self-attention blocks of the latent diffusion model.
 Through this approach, we achieve a more nuanced and controlled layout arrangement for multi-layer image generation.

-\textbf{Partial Joint Self-attention.} While our proposed layer cross-attention reweighting mechanism ensures a reasonable layout arrangement for each layer, challenges remain in harmonizing the color, style and interactions across different layers.
+\textbf{Partial Joint Self-attention.} While our proposed layer cross-attention reweighting mechanism ensures a reasonable layout arrangement for each layer, challenges remain in harmonizing the color, style and physics interactions across different layers.
 To address the appearance inconsistency among layers, we introduce a novel partial joint self-attention mechanism for cross-layer feature context modeling.
-This approach facilitates more nuanced interactions among layers, ultimately achieving consistent color and lighting conditions within the composite image.
-As illustrated in Figure~\ref{fig:global}, we concatenate the features from global branch into the $n$-th self-attention block of the layer branch,
+This approach facilitates more nuanced interactions among layers, ultimately achieving consistent color, geometry and lighting conditions within the composite image.
+As illustrated in Figure~\ref{fig:global}, we concatenate the features of the global branch into the $n$-th self-attention block of the layer branch,